 - You’ll need two wires, one white and one black, for one circuit, or more if you intend to wire a threeway switch from the house or add more than one circuit.

 - Use THWN-2, 14-gauge stranded wire if you get power from a 15-amp circuit, or THWN-2, 12-gauge stranded wire for a 20-amp circuit.

 - Leave enough extra wire on each end to reach the inside metal box plus 12 inches.

 Start with a Switch

-- The NEC requires a means, such as a single-pole switch, to disconnect the power where it enters the shed.
+- The National Electrical Code (NEC) requires a means, such as a single-pole switch, to disconnect the power where it enters the shed.

 - Pro tip: The photo below shows how to connect the switch, ground wire and neutral wires.

 - Connect the wires inside the shed to a switch.

 - Run wires from the switch to a GFCI receptacle, and from there to the rest of the outlets or lights in your shed.